How to Build a Freestanding Pergola

 How Do You Build a Wood Pergola?

 A pergola is a great way to provide cooling shade to your yard.
 The steps required to build a wood pergola are not as complicated as they may sound.
-Simply follow our DIY guide to determine the best size of pergola for your needs, the building materials list you will require, and the 7 DIY installation steps required to complete your pergola.

 How To Build a Freestanding Wood Pergola: